Buzzing4777/FrontEndTest/README.md

 # Front-End Engineer test
-This test will help in evaulating a potential new front-end engineer.
+This test will help in evaluating a potential new front-end engineer.

 ## Testing
 * Please create a pull request to gather all assets that will be used to complete this test.